RedisGears/RedisGears/docs/functions.md

 ```

 ## Actions
-An action is special type of operation.
+An action is a special type of operation.
 It is always the function's final step.

 ### Run
-The **Run** action runs a function as batch.
-The function is executed once and exits once data is exhausted by its reader.
+The **Run** action runs a function as a batch.
+The function is executed once and exits once the data is exhausted by its reader.

 Trying to run more than one function in the same execution will fail with an error.